iceshard-engine/coding-style/README.md

 ### C++11 Features

-The MoonEd engine is compiled using C\+\+17, but not all C\+\+17 features are supported by all the compilers we support.
-(Generally, Visual Studio 2012 sets the low bar.)
+The IceShard engine is compiled using C\+\+20, and aims to use only features up to this standard, nothing above.
 The features listed below are the C\+\+17 features that are known to be working and that we recommend using.

 #### `auto`